TRANSPOSE COMMUNITY CHOIR is a non-auditioned, accompanied singing group where we make music in a unique non-binary

 Jo Ayers (they/them) grew up on the Oregon coast, attended college in southern Oregon (BS Physics), and has lived in the Portland Metro area since 1998.
 They have served on the vestry of an Episcopal parish, including some time as clerk, and they have spent several years in various positions on the board of directors for a Kumoricon, a local anime convention.
 They joined Transpose in Fall 2017 and began attending Planning Team meetings later that year.
 Jo gives money to panhandlers, they pick up hitchhikers, and they have MS Excel wrapped around their finger.
 (Board Treasurer)

 Justin Diller (he/him) has lived in Oregon his whole life, growing up in Eugene and moving to Portland in 2008.
 He has spent nearly the last ten years working in non-profit fund development, and is currently working at Oregon Food Bank as Development Project Coordinator.
 Justin has also been singing in choirs and ensembles since a young age and is currently one of a seven member acapella group, Rezonate.
 Justin has been a fan of Transpose and Acchord and is thrilled to support this organization achieve its strategic goals.

 Emery Olson (they/them) moved to Portland in 2011 and began volunteering with queer organizations in the area that same year.
 In Fall 2017, Emery began singing with Transpose (V2/V3) and has served the organization on the Planning Team, the Bylaws Committee and now as a board member.
 When not volunteering their time, Emery can often be found performing acupuncture, reading fantasy novels and snuggling small furry animals.
 (Board President)

-Amir Shirazi (he/him or they/them) is an active composer, arranger, sound designer, music director, and songwriter.
-He serves as Artistic Director for Transpose PDX, is a member of the Diversity, Equity, and Inclusion Committee for the Portland Gay Men’s Chorus, and is a Catalyst Transgender Leadership Program member with Basic Rights Oregon.
+Amir Shirazi (they/them) is an active composer, arranger, sound designer, music director, and songwriter.
+They serve as Artistic Director for Transpose PDX, are a member of the Diversity, Equity, and Inclusion Committee for the Portland Gay Men’s Chorus, and are a Catalyst Transgender Leadership Program member with Basic Rights Oregon.
 Amir graduated from Boston College in 2009 with a B.A. in Music, concentrating in composition and theory. www.amirbshirazi.com (Artistic Director)